 Can GHK-Cu be combined with other therapies?

 GHK-Cu often can be combined safely with other therapies.
-In aesthetics and available at Re-new Institute, there is a potent anti-aging regimen that includes platelet rich plasma (PRP), GHK-Cu and Hyaluronic acid, plus or minus BPC-157 for ideal benefits.
+In aesthetics and available at Re-new Institute, there is a potent anti-aging regimen that includes utilizing your own biologics, GHK-Cu and Hyaluronic acid, plus or minus BPC-157 for ideal benefits.
 It is important to consult with a Re-new provider prior to initiating therapy, so that combination therapy, should you be a candidate, be safely prescribed.

 What are the side effects of GHK-Cu?

 With GHK-Cu, it is crucial that you are monitored by a trained provider.
 The copper component of GHK-Cu can cause copper toxicity if prescribed incorrectly.
 While toxicity, will typically correct itself with cessation of therapy, it is important that your therapy course be monitored for side effects.